la2050/archive/_projects/2015/disrupt-the-desert-reduce-poverty-by-accelerating-social-innovation-in-south-la.md

     value received and created, rather than a crude dollar amount.
 Partnership is the very nature of our work - partnering for progress - so we will be using these funds strategically to help many partners at once.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': "We will utilize resources available through other partnerships with funders, and also plan to approach local tech companies for sponsorship. \r\n"
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "Event costs - $25K\r\nOther program costs - $60K\r\nMaterials - $5K\r\nOverhead - $10K"
   How do you plan to scale the success of your proposal?: "To ensure that other communities can benefit from this model of place-based, locally-grounded, multi-stakeholder revival, we would also produce a playbook that catalogs guiding principles, methods, and approach, and distills key success factors for replication.
 Documenting learnings and communicating both successes and learning opportunities will enable others to adapt this model to their local context.\r\n"
 areas_impacted: ''
 partners: ''